fleetdm/fleet/handbook/people.md

 The CEO will confirm:
   - The compensation decision has been documented sufficiently, and adjusted for cost of living.
   - The equity plan and budget are up to date with the actual offer that is about to be sent.
-  - That Fleeties doc now reflects the actual start date from the offer email, as well as the candidate's name, LinkedIn URL, and preferred pronoun are listed.
+  - The Fleeties doc now reflects the actual start date from the offer email, as well as the candidate's name, LinkedIn URL, and preferred pronoun.
-  - That it still makes business sense to make this offer by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.
+  - It still makes business sense to make this offer, by reviewing the budget and equity plan.

 The CEO will then post a message in the `#hiring-xxxxx-2022` Slack channel to indicate that the offer is approved.

    >**_Note:_** *When hiring an international employee, Pilot.co recommends starting the hiring process a month before the new employee's start date.*

 7. After obtaining CEO approval, People Ops will confirm that everything is correct, and loop in either the CEO or CTO, who will send the offer email.
-The offer email is copied directly from Google Drive into Gmail and sent to the candidate.
-When they send the offer, the CEO or CTO will edit the permissions of the exit scenarios sheet and share it with the candidate.
+  - The offer email is copied directly from Google Drive into Gmail before being sent to the candidate.
+  - When sending the offer, the CEO or CTO will edit the permissions of the exit scenarios sheet so it is accessible for the candidate.
+  - People Ops is cc'd on the offer email, but will not participate in the email thread until after the offer is accepted.

 ### Steps after an offer is accepted